-A health walk is a short (from 10 minutes up to an hour) free, low-level walk led by trained volunteers in their community.
+A health walk is a short, free, low-level walk led by trained staff or volunteers.
 Walks usually run weekly and are often followed by a cup of tea or coffee at a local café or community facility afterwards.

 Get in touch for more information about our health walks: email@example.com / 07826510438

 Walking is the cheapest and easiest means of being physically active.
 It helps prevent disease, improves the management of long-term conditions, aids recovery from illness or injury and has a positive effect on mental health.